kavinjindal/Free-Runner/README.md

 # Free-Runner
-This is my first everg game that I have started working on.
+This is my first evert game that I have started working on.
 It is a running game like Super Mario.
 I was recently learning Gdevelop and I have started making my own games using this software.
 This is likely to release by the end of August so stay tuned.

 # Platforms:
 I am thinking of releasing this game on all platforms, but for a start this game will release only for platforms below